bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Interaction through an Application URI {#interaction-app}

-When the user successfully launches an application through the ["app" capability](#response-interact-app), the AS interacts with the user through that application to authenticate the user as the RO and gather their consent.
+When the RC successfully launches an application through the ["app" capability](#response-interact-app), the AS interacts with the RO through that application to authenticate the user as the RO and gather their consent.
 The details of this interaction are out of scope for this specification.